Nadina Cremes Mission

 Our jars tags once served as an avenue to educate how important the Rain Forest is for our planet.
 Though our tags have had many changes over the years, we still love the tags for the purpose they serve!

-Through the purchase of Nadina's Cremes we have donated $1,000 to different environmental organizations, one being the Rain Forest Action Network (RAN).
+Through the purchase of Nadina's Cremes we have donated thousands of dollars to different environmental organizations, one being the Rain Forest Action Network (RAN).
 Our tags would fold out in color and show the canopy the slash and burn, logging, then desertification.
 Also RAN sent a testimonial that the tags helped educate nationwide.
 I was honored to be invited to a dinner fundraiser with The Grateful Dead!!
 Nadina was thrilled to be invited but was pregnant and could not go. :/...
 RAN asked "please send a creme jar that we can place at each of the Grateful Dead place settings” so they too can enjoy Nadina’s Cremes" environmental networking.